AgentTroll/blog/2019-03-20-my-biggest-mistake.md

 even carefully thinking about my words will not prevent everything from slipping through.
 But by sharing my experience, I hope I can continue to improve.

+# Update 2019-08-25 02:12

+I realized today that I have inadvertently deleted my account because I had removed my Twitch, which I forgot had acquired Curse.

+So much for leaving the posts up as I had said...

+I'm sure there are many examples of this same behavior on my SpigotMC profile anyways.
+The important thing here is not the individual posts themselves, but the lesson that I've learned and hope to pass on to others.